Visovsiouk/Lynk_Social/readme.md

 * set up mysql DB and add db name/username/password in .env
 * run php artisan migrate
-* create new branch 'Feat-username'
+* create new branch 'Feat-username' when updating main.scss you will need to run ``npm run dev`` for changes to take effect

 Now you can begin working on Lynk-Social.